 -Lamp state: This option is used to turn the lamp on or lamp off.
 Press the down or up arrows to turn the lamp off or on.
 The shutter state works similar to the lamp state.
 The options are shutter closed or shutter open (press down/up to open/close shutter).

--Collect spectra: This option will use whatever values are set in the diagnostics menu to collect spectra.
-After rendering, the results will be saved to the SD card in .raw format.
-This data can be analyzed by inserting the SD card into a computer and extracting the data.

-Advanced Setup: If the advanced setup menu is selected, a warning will appear that calibration should only be performed by authorized users.
+- Advanced Setup: If the advanced setup menu is selected, a warning will appear that calibration should only be performed by authorized users.
 Press right to continue.
 Press left to abort.
 Instruments should only be calibrated under direction of a Felix Instruments technician.
 The options in this menu allow the instrument to be specifically calibrated for optimum performance.
 Many of these values are instrument specific such as pixel coefficients and reference voltage.
 The pixel coefficients are the spectrometer calibration values given by manufacturer (C0, C1, C2, C3).
 The pixel coefficients influence what wavelengths of light the spectrometer is responding too.

--Spectrometer Zero and Span: This option is used in conjunction with the white Teflon calibration standard.
-After the instrument has been placed in a cold environment for at least 30 minutes, place the white Teflon calibration standard over the lens and press the right arrow to take a scan.
-The display will flash “Saving…” and exit to the menu when the zero offset is complete.

-In addition to spectrometer settings, lamp, shutter, temperature, and auto integration time settings can also be fine-tuned under their corresponding menus.

 Factory reset: This option will erase the temporary cache files for the display screens and return to the default parameters from the manufacturer.